kontax/otw-advent/14/README.md

 the next line, as the next few bytes match when the text is the same.

-Bytes after this are all genearlly under 16 or so, and looking at the first letter of `lines1.txt` (J), and comparing it to the PNG, we can see it's at location 5 across, 1 down.
+Bytes after this are all genearlly under 16 or so, and looking at the first letter of `lines1.txt` (J), and comparing it to the location of the letter in the PNG, we can see it's at location 5 across, 1 down.
+This matches the first two bytes after our length.
 From now it's just a case of writing a script to extract a byte at at time, using each pair of values as an index into a matrix of letters.
 There are some letters in the PNG that don't seem standard, however these can be ignored until there comes a time that the output doesn't make sense.
 Luckily everything worked first time, and the flag was output:

 > Jock: "Oh my God!
 JC!
 A flag!"

 > JC Denton: "A flag!
 AOTW{wh4t_4_r0tt3n_fi13_f0rm4t}"

 ```